Home Extension Builder Picnic Point — Approved in 60 Days

 - 1960s–1980s-era homes assessed for extension suitability

-- Connect new to existing — seamless finish
+- Connect new to existing — clean, matched finish

 - 6-year structural warranty